by Melissa Mesku

 They also pulled together to find, obtain, and build out a space of their own.
 Poligon Creative Centre, the first of its kind in Slovenia, opened its doors in February of this year.

 Though the space has only been operational for a few months, members of the Poligon community have already made waves with some of the most successful crowdfunding campaigns to come out of coworking.
 Sure, the things they’re creating are innovative.
-But what’s remarkable are the numbers: their campaigns are consistently overfunded with some raising 20x more than their goal.
+But what’s remarkable are the numbers: their campaigns are consistently overfunded, sometimes by an order of magnitude.

 Why a coworking space also became a center for crowdfunding